CloudLabs-Samples/EduLabs/AWS/F5/Getting-started.md

     ![](images/ohioregion.png)

 # 02: Deploying the F5 Big IP Virtual edition solution and a Web server

+  In this task, you will deploy F5 BIG-IP Virtual Edition and a web server.

 1. Search for **key pairs** and select **Key Pairs** from the EC2 feature